 If your child is eligible for free or reduced-price school meals, your child should receive P-EBT funds for meals missed during the school year 2021-22 in the following circumstances:

 - Your child is in quarantine for at least a 5-day consecutive period due to illness from or exposure to COVID-19, OR

-- Your child’s school is closed for at least 5 consecutive days due to COVID-19-related circumstances, OR.
+- COVID-19-related circumstances result in the closure of your child’s school for at least 5 consecutive days, OR.

 - The child’s school is operating remotely or on an altered or reduced schedule.

-Eligible students will receive $7.10 per day for every day a school meal was missed due to building closure, hybrid schedule, or COVID-19 quarantine.
+Eligible students will receive $7.10 per day for each day they missed a school meal due to building closure, hybrid schedule, or COVID-19 quarantine.